 Cenozoic Era (65.5 mya to today)

-The five major mass extinctions events occurred during the terminal Ordovician (443 mya), Late Devonian (374 mya), terminal Permian called the "Great Dying" (251 mya), terminal Triassic (201), and terminal Cretaceous called the K/T event (65.5 mya).
+There have been five major mass extinctions events: the terminal Ordovician (443 mya), Late Devonian (374 mya), terminal Permian called the "Great Dying" (251 mya), terminal Triassic (201), and terminal Cretaceous called the K/T event (65.5 mya).
+The Ordovician extinction was caused by global cooling and glaciation.
+The other four are associated with prolonged volcanism in large igneous provinces, although a meteorite impact also contributed to the K/T event.

 Humans as agents of environmental change